Mau-Mau (card game): Variation: Quick

-With certain combinations of homebrew rules and 5 or more players it is possible that somebody has to draw more cards than available on the table.
+With certain combinations of homebrew rules and 5 or more players it is possible that somebody has to draw more cards than are available on the table.

-A solution is to add more decks to the game and/or decrease the penalties of power cards.
+Solutions include adding more decks to the game or decreasing the penalties of power cards.

 Variation: Blind

 Players play cards face-down.
-The card's rank and suit is verbally specified by the player.
+The card's rank and suit is spoken by the player.